 It is a common misconception that you cannot recover compensation for a work related illness if you have a pre-existing condition that also contributed to that illness.
 Sometimes, this may be true, if your pre-existing condition is the sole cause of your suffering.
 Yet, there are many situations where a pre-existing condition can be made worse by your work conditions.
 Let’s take a look at the mental illness example, again.
 If you already have anxiety, but you are injured in such a way that your anxiety becomes much worse, requiring additional treatment to recover from trauma or being unable to leave your home out of anxious fear, then you may be able to get this covered by workers’ compensation.
 It all depends on the case and what other factors relate to the condition.

-The Chester, South Carolina, Workers’ Compensation Attorneys at the Elrod Pope Law Firm Can Help
+The Chester, South Carolina, Workers’ Compensation Attorneys at the Elrod Pope Accident & Injury Attorneys Can Help

 When you are dealing with an occupational disease in Chester, South Carolina, it can be very difficult to prove that your occupation is what caused the illness.
 This is where it helps to have a Chester, South Carolina, workers’ compensation attorney on your side.
-Call the attorneys at the Elrod Pope Law Firm to find out how we can help you to recover the compensation that you need and deserve.
+Call the attorneys at the Elrod Pope Accident & Injury Attorneys to find out how we can help you to recover the compensation that you need and deserve.